Operation Lyari: Operations in 2012

 Uzair Jan Baloch had become a serious liability for PPP.
-A member of his gang, Saqib alias Sakhi, was killed in police encounter on April 1, 2012.
+A member of his gang, Saqib alias Sakhi, was killed in police encounter on 1 April 2012.
 Uzair Jan and many of his colleagues were also booked by the police for the murder of a policeman.
 Rival gangs began to kill his men.
-Uzair Jan felt betrayed and blamed the current activism against him on the PPP politicians of Lyari such as Malik Mohammad Khan along with National Assembly member from Lyari Nabeel Gabol and MPA Saleem Hingoro.
-Uzair Jan Baloch on April 26, 2012 assassinated Malik Mohammad Khan while he was leading a procession of party activists against the conviction of Prime Minister Yousuf Raza Gilani by the Supreme Court in a contempt case.
+Uzair Jan felt betrayed and blamed the current activism against him on the PPP politicians of Lyari such as Malik Mohammad Khan along with National Assembly member from Lyari Nabil Gabol and MPA Saleem Hingoro.
+Uzair Jan Baloch on 26 April 2012, assassinated Malik Mohammad Khan while he was leading a procession of party activists against the conviction of Prime Minister Yousuf Raza Gilani by the Supreme Court in a contempt case.
 The Interior Minister Rehman Malik after conferring with the President and other PPP members decided to start an operation to seize and destroy the Lyari gangs.

-The Lyari operation commenced on April 27, 2012.
+The Lyari operation commenced on 27 April 2012.
 Uzair's house was raided, with the criminal eluding capture.
 MPA Sania Baloch condemned the raid and said that she would raise the issue in the assembly.
-Early on police and local authorities made progress, however stiff resistance caused high casualties on all sides, resulting in a 48-hour suspension on May 4, 2012.
+Early on police and local authorities made progress, however stiff resistance caused high casualties on all sides, resulting in a 48-hour suspension on 4 May 2012.
 The Inspector General (IG) of Sindh police Mushtaq Shah addressed a press conference at Central Police Office in Karachi stating that the Lyari operation was in its final stages and that the Taliban along with other criminals were involved in Lyari clashes.
 However, there was no way to corroborate this information.
 The operations of 2012 were abruptly halted when Nawaz Sharif intervened, to cash in on the conflict between the rivals and win the votes of people of Lyari.
 Pakistan Muslim League-Nawaz's Sindh leader Raja Saeed met with Uzair Baloch, and also expressed solidarity with the people of Lyari.
 The 2012 operations were a predominantly a police led operation but only succeeded in arresting a minority of gangsters.